moq-wg/moq-transport/draft-lcurley-warp.md

 The application dictates how this information is encoded into the request.
 For example, an authentication token and broadcast ID could be included in the path.

-The server MAY return an error status code for any reason, such as a "403 Forbidden" when unauthorized.
+The server MAY return an error status code for any reason.
+Examples include:
+* "400 Bad Request" when the broadcast and/or authorization cannot be parsed.
+* "401 Unauthorized" when the client cannot be identified.
+* "403 Forbidden" when the client is unauthorized to access the specified broadcast.
+* "404 Not Found" when the broadcast cannot be identified.
+* "307 Temporary Redirect" when the client should be served at a different url.

 Otherwise the server MUST respond with a "200 OK" to establish the WebTransport session.

 ## Streams